junmeng6025/git_Manual/README.md

 - All the versions are cloned to user's local PC.
 - User can commit the changes offline to local, push them to remote repository when connect to the Internet.
-- Causes extra local storage usage, but provides stable development pileline.
+- Causes extra local storage usage, but provides stable development pipeline.
 </details>
 <br>